-2.2.2 Trial fit the aileron servo into the servo mounting cavity at the center of the wing.
+- Two aileron control rod assemblies supplied with the kit.
+The assemblies consist of a metal rod with a plastic clevis screwed onto both ends. - Masking tape. - 2.2.2 Trial fit the aileron servo into the servo-mounting cavity located in the center of the wing joint on the top of the wing.
 You may have to modify the cavity slightly to provide the clearance of the servo and the servo wires.
 Use a hobby knife to modify the cavity as required.
-Most servos have their output shaft closer to one end than the other.
+Most servos have their output shaft closer to one end than the other .
 We recommend locating the servo so that the output shaft is far away from the back of the wing as possible.